rancher/external-lb/providers/zevenet/README.md

 | io.rancher.service.external_lb.url_pattern | The URL pattern to use for limiting handled requests. | ^public/ | Yes | Yes
 | io.rancher.service.external_lb.check | The Farm Guarian check command used to monitor the backend service.<br>If set to "true" the default "check_http -H HOST -p PORT" will be used.
 [1] | check_http -H HOST -p PORT | Yes | No

-Some labels are farm-specific and are support both as `io.rancher.service.external_lb.setting` and `io.rancher.service.external_lb.FARM.setting`.
+Some labels are farm-specific and are support both as `io.rancher.service.external_lb.setting` and `io.rancher.service.external_lb.farm.setting`.
+The name of the farm must be lowercase.

 Important: The `io.rancher.service.external_lb.endpoint` has to exist to trigger the load-balancer integration.